 When I built my miter saw dust collection hood, I built it with a very narrow opening as you can see from the photo and because the opening is narrow, my dust collector has a lot of suction and power to pull air from where I don’t want it, to where I do want it.
 As I am creating dust, the airflow will pick up the dust particles and suck them inside, away from where I am working.

 If the opening is too wide you won’t have the power and suction to be able to pull the dust from around the miter saw and into the dust collection hood.
+Plans for this dust collection hood are available for you to build your own.

 Building a Dust Collection Hood